isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Character and Citizenship Education.md

 <p>With the revised Primary School Leaving Examinations (PSLE) scoring system
 and diversity of secondary education pathways, students need to be guided to make informed school choices while considering their values, strengths, interests and skills.
-ECG experiences in (e.g. secondary school talks, career talks) are opportunities to build students’ self-awareness and knowledge of the different education and career pathways.
+ECG experiences in BVPS (e.g. secondary school talks, career talks) are opportunities to build students’ self-awareness and knowledge of the different education and career pathways.
 Such experiences would be especially valuable for students in their primary school years, which